-Christina is a current film enthusiast and a past IB Film student who loves analyzing films and their effects on society.
+Christina is a current film enthusiast and a past IB Film student who loves analyzing pieces of media and their effects on society.

 The Umbrella Academy tries to stop the apocalypse, but they inevitably start it.
 How fitting then, for each of the Hargreeves siblings to represent one of the Seven Deadly Sins.

-When Luther becomes drunk at the rave, he has sex with a stranger and becomes so absorbed in her, he doesn't realize Klaus temporarily die trying to help him.
+When Luther gets drunk at the rave, he has sex with a stranger and becomes so absorbed in her, he doesn't realize Klaus temporarily dies trying to help him.

 Sexual lust isn't the only type of lust Luther is guilty of.
-Lust, strictly speaking, is merely a strong desire of anything, whether it's another person, a thing, or a concept.
+Lust, strictly speaking, is merely a strong desire for anything, whether it's another person, a thing, or a concept.

 The most significant occurrence of Luther's lust is his infatuation with Allison, which motivates many of his actions.
 He locked up Vanya as a response to her hurting Allison, inadvertently causing the apocalypse.